 - Ideal for measurement rates of a few times per hour Measure rate can be as fast as 15 seconds and scheduled to meet special needs.

 - High security that allows privacy, measurement integrity, and authenticity.

-- Data can be restricted to company LAN or connected to cloud services.
+- Data can be restricted to the company LAN or connected to cloud services.